-‘ABDU’L-BAHÁ DIDN’T LEARN THE SAD NEWS until he arrived in San Francisco on the ferry boat from Oakland, where he had stepped off the train from Salt Lake City in the early morning hours of October 3, 1912.
-Thornton Chase had passed away three days earlier, on September 30, at the Angelus Hospital on Trinity Street in downtown Los Angeles.
+‘ABDU’L-BAHÁ DIDN’T LEARN the sad news until he arrived in San Francisco on the ferry boat from Oakland, where he had stepped off the train from Salt Lake City in the early morning hours of October 3, 1912.
+Thornton Chase had passed away three days earlier, on September 30, at the Angelus Hospital on Trinity Street in downtown Los Angeles..

-They held the funeral the next day, October 4, at 10 o’clock in the morning in the chapel of Pierce Brothers, an undertaker’s establishment in the City of Angels.
+They held the funeral the next day, October 4, at ten o’clock in the morning in the chapel of Pierce Brothers, an undertaker’s establishment in the City of Angels.
 Flowers covered the open casket, banked themselves upon easels, and overflowed to knit a carpet across the floor.
 A quartet of male voices sang “Nearer, My God, to Thee,” and “Lead, Kindly Light,” by John Henry Newman:

 Lead, Kindly Light, amidst th’encircling gloom,